bhavyasharma2/disfluency-restoration-system/README.md

 This project addresses the task of **Automatic Disfluency Restoration**: reconstructing the original *spoken*, disfluent transcript (with fillers, hesitations, and repetitions) from a **clean transcript and its corresponding speech audio**.

-The work focuses on building a **robust, compute-efficient hybrid ASR–NLP pipeline** suitable for Kaggle notebook environments.
+This work focuses on building a **robust, compute-efficient hybrid ASR–NLP pipeline** suitable for Kaggle notebook environments.

 ---